kirbyj/praatsauce/README.md

 ### Included files

-Presently, PraatSauce consists of 7 files, found in the `src` directory:
+Presently, PraatSauce consists of 8 files, found in the `src` directory:

 - `praatSauce.praat`, the master script
+- `shellSauce.praat`, a version of the master script with all parameters in a single form, for easy shell scripting
 - `pitchTracking.praat`, which measures f0
 - `formantMeasures.praat`, which measures F1-F3
 - `spectralMeasurements.praat`, which measures harmonic amplitudes, formant bandwidths, harmonics-to-noise ratios, and cepstral peak amplitudes, returning corrections where appropriate